 Example Subject Lines to Ask for Reviews

-Reviews on Yelp and Google+ are hard to get and can do a lot to boost your business’s SEO.
-While it’s ok solicit feedback from customers, it’s not kosher to offer monetary incentives for reviews.
-Make sure when you ask for reviews, that you do so from a feedback perspective and not in exchange for money.
+Asking for reviews is not everyone’s favorite thing to do, but reviews are essential for your .business’s reputation and SEO.
+While it’s ok to solicit feedback from customers, it’s not kosher to offer monetary incentives for reviews.
+Make sure that when you ask for reviews, you do so from a feedback perspective and not in exchange for money.
 Here are some subject lines to help get those 5-star reviews.

 - Satisfied with Smile Dental?
 Review us on Yelp!